Planes in four space and four associated CM points: Proof of the main theorem from the dynamical version

 To see (b), note that if the plane $g.L$ generated by $x$ is non-exceptional, we have $\BH_{g.L}'(\Z) = \{(\pm 1,\pm 1)\} = \BH_{g.L}(\Z)$ which is contained in the center.
-In this case, equality holds in equation \eqref{eq:no of fibers}.
+In this case, \eqref{eq:indexestimate} implies that equality holds in \eqref{eq:no of fibers}.
 Since the right hand side in \eqref{eq:no of fibers} is independent of the point $x= \SU_2^2(\Q)g$, this proves (b).